Sisufys/ledmerkkiplus/README.md

-An improved firmware for led overall patch.
-Utilizes a basic PWM technique using an ISR to multiplex a 4x8 matrix with 6 bit brightness resolution.
+Improved firmware for the Sähköinsinöörikilta ry's led overall patch.
+Uses an ISR to handle multiplexing and brightness changing with PWM to make creating new animations easier.
+Leds are controlled using a function setLed(index, brightness) and the ISR runs in the background making implementing animation logic straightforward.